leanjs/leanjs/examples/art-boards/README.md

-# LEAN micro-frontends project generated with `create-micro-frontends`
+# Example of front-end modular monolith